kijanawoodard/Blog/src/Blog.Web/Content/posts/interface-inversion.markdown

+---
+title: Interface Inversion
+published: October 15, 2013
+tags:
+---

-﻿On my [previous post], [Joey Guerra] asked a question in the comments:
+On my [previous post], [Joey Guerra] asked a question in the comments:

 > Can we go further?
 Can't we just say that class Oauth2Authentication is the interface?
 I mean, why do I have to care if it implements IAuthenticate?
 Do I care if it implements that "interface" or do I care if it has or doesn't a method called Authenticate?